 The low scoring themes are 'red flag' areas to explore and improve.
 If there is agreement that a particular theme is not strong, then you need to drill into this area more.
 Equally, it is worth exploring the themes where the scores across your team(s) are wide ranging.
-Think about what's happening in your workplace that could be impacting on these scores e.g. are there differences in the perceptions of those in leadership positions and those providing frontline care?
+Think about what's happening in your workplace that could be impacting on these scores.